 Pending cancelations of TPS could affect more than 350,000 people from ten countries.
 TPS was created as a stop-gap measure because our immigration system did not have a way to support people who were in the US when something catastrophic—like war, famine or a natural disaster—happened in their home country and prevented their safe return.

 Over the years, as conditions in their home countries have not improved, many TPS beneficiaries have built lives in the US.
 They have worked hard, built businesses, purchased homes, and raised families.
 For nearly 30 years, Congress has failed to take the steps to update this intentionally “stop-gap” measure into a permanent immigration program.
 TPS families have lived in limbo, but they have complied with the rules and, until now, have never been asked to leave.
 By the end of 2017, TPS programs for Honduras, Nicaragua, El Salvador, and Haiti will come up for renewal, and the Department of Homeland Security has signaled that they will not be renewed.

-This toolbox also gives you the opportunity to take action through social networks, you will find example of messages that you can share on Twitter and Facebook, including several graphics you can publish and share with your networks.
+This toolkit gives you the opportunity to take action to #SAVE TPS through direct advocacy and spreading the word to build pressure.
+You will find example of messages that you can share on Twitter and Facebook, including several graphics you can publish and share with your networks.